shreyahhh/Pokemon-Battle-using-MCP-Server-connected-to-Claude/README.md

 *   **AI Attack Recommendations:** Get AI suggestions for the best move to use in battle.
 *   **AI Pokemon Personalities:** Each caught Pokemon gets a unique, AI-generated personality trait or backstory.
 *   **Real-time Updates:** Game state and messages updated via WebSocket.
-*   **MCP Implementation:** Demonstrates using a Model Context Protocol for AI model interaction.
 *   **Responsive UI:** Basic UI adjustments for better display of caught Pokemon.